-Our executive compensation philosophy is focused on aligning pay and performance.
+Our compensation philosophy is focused on aligning pay and performance.
 We designed our executive compensation program to motivate, attract and retain a highly skilled team of executives and to appropriately reward them for their contributions to our business, while also aligning their long-term interests with those of our stockholders.
-We targeted our base salaries to be competitive for similar positions, we offered bonus potential based on achievement of annual corporate goals and, in the case of officers other than our Chief Executive Officer, individual goals and we granted option awards to align our executives' long term interests with our stockholders.
+We targeted our base salaries to be competitive for similar positions, we offered bonus potential based on achievement of annual corporate goals and, in the case of officers other than our Chief Executive Officer, individual goals and we granted option awards and restricted stock units ("RSUs") to align our executives' long-term interests with the interests of our stockholders.
 The framework we employ for measuring and rewarding short-term performance consists of a combination of strategic, financial and operational performance goals, taking into consideration each individual executive's contributions to the achievement of those goals.
-A significant portion of each executive's compensation is variable and tied to the long-term performance of our common stock through grants of stock options that vest over time.
-In addition, the Compensation Committee recommended, and the Board of Directors approved, the use of restricted stock units, or RSUs, for employees of the Company, including executives, based on 2020 performance, which were issued beginning in January 2021.
+A significant portion of each executive's compensation is variable and tied to the long-term performance of our common stock through grants of stock options and RSUs that vest over time.
 We consider stock options and RSUs to be performance-based compensation because their value increases if the market price of our common stock increases over time.
-To maintain pay at competitive levels, the Compensation Committee's general philosophy is to target base salaries and total direct compensation (base salaries, target annual incentives, and grant-date or market value, as applicable, of long-term incentives) at levels that approximate the 50th percentile of the market, based on our peer company compensation data, with actual total compensation higher or lower based on performance, experience and expertise.
+To maintain pay at competitive levels, the Compensation Committee's general philosophy is to target base salaries and total direct compensation (base salaries, target annual incentives, and grant-date or market value, as applicable, of long-term incentives) at levels that approximate the 50th percentile of the market for each position, based on our peer company compensation data, with actual total compensation higher (up to the 75th percentile) or lower based on position, experience, performance, and expertise.

-Compensation and Governance Practices
+Compensation and Governance Practice